Funding packages for MASc and PhD Students

 Qualified papers normally include ones that have been published, accepted and submitted for publication in refereed journals at the time of the oral.
 Students with fewer papers but having particularly high impact contributions (publications and patents et al.) are also encouraged to apply.
 The oral examination committee evaluates the application and makes recommendation to the Chair and Associate Chair of Research for approval.

-There are two rounds of competition in a year:
+There are three rounds of competition in a year:

 Application deadline: Students must submit signed application documents to David Duong in the Graduate Office no more than a week after the MASc Departmental Exam or PhD Final Oral Exam.